bbcf/bbcfutils/Python/rnacounter/doc/tutorial_rnacounter.rst

     the read length constraint and lack of coverage on small regions, reducing the model's power.
     To address this, one can merge transcripts differing by exonic regions of less than that many nucleotides.
-In the output, only one of the similar set will be reported, but synonyms will be added in a supplementary column.
+In the output, only one record will be reported, but synonyms will be added in a supplementary column.
     Defaults to read length.
 Set to 0 to remove transcripts filtering, especially with "local" alignments, or to a bigger number to reduce the transcripts variety.